 So, the result is I am no longer able to put the time and effort into reading and book blogging, a hard decision but I just can’t concentrate on a book anymore and that’s just not fair on the authors.

-I am now just doing my other hobby making home fragrance items.
-I can do that with one hand.
+I am now just doing my other hobby making pretty resin items.
+I can do that with one hand!

 Thank you to the incredible blog tour organisers for the support and the chance to have read some truly amazing books.